kumarrishav/Persona-Auth/README.md

 ```

 After that you should be ready to roll.
 Assuming that the files have been uploaded to your server of course.

+### Feedback

+This is not a library, it's a simple solution.
+You can easily port or integrate this into your own website if you want, since I have yet to see any Non-Wordpress Supported website with Persona.

+Feel Free to send feedback, suggestions and even contribute if you want.
+If you do want to make something bigger or even add OpenId, Facebook or some alternative solutions like that, then Feel free to Fork.

+### Credits

+- Big props to *Guillaume* for his [PHP BrowserID Class](http://tools.atto.be/browserid/), it helped me handle the Persona code a lot easier.
+- Mozilla for the Persona Project.
+So many people worked on this together!
+All of them, big thanks!